Common Challenge for New Managers — Lone Wolf on Your Team

-One of the challenges for new managers and one that is often not practically covered in training is how to deal with a lone wolf on your team – an employee who contributes only marginally to the team goals and accountabilities.
+One of the challenges for new managers and one that is often not practically covered in leadership development programs is how to deal with a lone wolf on your team — an employee who contributes only marginally to the team goals and accountabilities.

 The Definition of a Lone Wolf

 Lone wolves are not team players.
-They focus on their own work, neglect team responsibilities, do not collaborate well with colleagues, rarely contribute at team meetings, and do not join the effort when the team is under a deadline and needs extra help.
+They focus on their own work, neglect team responsibilities, do not collaborate well with colleagues, rarely contribute to help others at team meetings, and do not join the effort when the team is under a deadline and needs extra help.

 The Problem with Lone Wolves